MacDonald Critchley: Biography

-Macdonald Critchley was born at Bristol, son of gas collector Arthur Frank Critchley and Rosina Matilda (née White); he was educated in Bristol and received his medical degree there.
+Macdonald Critchley was born at Bristol, son of gas collector Arthur Frank Critchley and Rosina Matilda (née White); he was educated in Bristol and received his medical degree from the University of Bristol.
+He served with the Royal Flying Corps.
 His professional life centred on King's College Hospital and National Hospital for Paralysis and Epilepsy, Queen Square "for the Paralysed and Epileptic", London.
 He was a Registrar in 1927, and he was appointed to the staff as a physician in the following year and later became Dean of the Institute at Queen Square.
 His influence spread throughout the neurological world by teaching and writings and he later became President of the World Federation of Neurology.
 He studied under Gordon Morgan Holmes, Samuel Alexander Kinnier Wilson and Francis Walshe.

 During World War II he was a Consulting Neurologist in the Royal Navy Volunteer Reserve based at HMS Drake.

 His contributions to knowledge depended not on technology, but on his power of observation and meticulous dissection of human sensibility and behaviour.
 The best known of his works were those on aphasia and the parietal lobes.
 Headache was also one of his many interests.
 He started a Headache Clinic at King's College Hospital and was one of the founders of the "British Migraine Trust".
 He delivered a paper at the "First Migraine Symposium" in 1966 on "Migraine: from Cappadocia to Queen Square", combining his clinical interest with his love of history.
 Critchley was a handsome and impressive figure, a superb speaker and a lifelong student of the human mind.
 His last book on the life and career of Hughlings Jackson, jointly with his wife Eileen, has been published posthumously.

-He had married twice: firstly Edna Morris, with whom he had two sons (one of whom being the politician Julian Critchley) and secondly Eileen Hargreaves.
-He lived at Hughlings House (named in honour of John Hughlings Jackson), at Nether Stowey in Somerset.
+He had married twice: firstly to Edna Morris from 1927 until her death in 1974, with whom he had two sons (one of whom being the politician Julian Critchley) and secondly Eileen Hargreaves, whom he married in 1974.

+He lived at Hughlings House (named in honour of John Hughlings Jackson), at Nether Stowey in Somerset, where he died on 15 October 1997, aged 97.

 In 2013 the weekly undergraduate teaching round at the National Hospital for Neurology and Neurosurgery at Queen Square was named after him - the Critchley Round.